By Lane Wagner

 A full watch-only wallet is much better and safer than using the same address again and again.
 This is because using new addresses enhances privacy.

 We are currently working on an update to Qvault that will allow users to generate Bitcoin seeds and extended public keys from within the vault.
 A high-security example of how to create a fully digital (and thus easily recoverable and copy-able) savings wallet is as follows:

 - Download and install Qvault on a computer (You can use Qvault offline and build from source for maximum security).

 - Download and install a watch-only capable wallet (We recommend electrum or samourai’s sentinel)

 - Use Qvault to generate a new seed and its associated XPUB (legacy addresses), YPUB or ZPUB (segwit addresses).

 - Import the XPUB, YPUB or ZPUB into your watch only wallet.

-- Make sure your encrypted .qvault file is backed up somewhere safe, preferably on multiple storage devices or on Qvault’s cloud storage.
+- Make sure you back up your encrypted .qvault file somewhere safe, preferably on multiple storage devices or on Qvault’s cloud storage.

-Now you have the ability to securely receive Bitcoins and your seed is only stored in the encrypted vault file that you alone have the ability to open.
+Now you have the ability to securely receive Bitcoins and only store your seed in the encrypted vault file that you alone have the ability to open.
 When eventually you want to spend the coins that are in your watch-only wallet, you simply import the seed into a normal Bitcoin wallet.

 Thanks for reading, good luck, and stay safe being your own bank!